TheSonicMaster/mcpelauncher-build-scripts/README.md

 Ubuntu 18.04 has some outdated software, so the above script won't satisfy all the dependencies.
 To satisfy the rest, run the following commands:

+**NOTE: DO NOT RUN THESE COMMANDS ON VERSIONS NEWER THAN 18.04.
+IT MAY BREAK YOUR SYSTEM**

 1. Newer version of Clang:
 ```
 sudo apt remove --autoremove clang